manojMKJ/standard-calculator/README.md

 ![HTML Validator](./vaalid.png)

 ## Result:
-The program for designing a simple calculator using Jvascript is created successfully.
+The program for designing a simple calculator using Javascript is created successfully.